How ISO 45003 Will Help your Company Establish a Proactive Approach to Workplace Wellbeing

 Brian Crooke is a wellbeing educator, speaker and adviser, empowering Irish organisations to promote and sustain wellbeing within their workplaces.

-The Work Well Institute and the Work Well Community and is Course Director of the Postgraduate Certificate in Workplace Wellness at Tangent, Trinity College Dublin.
+He is the founder of The Work Well Institute and the Work Well Community and is Course Director of the Postgraduate Certificate in Workplace Wellness at Tangent, Trinity College Dublin.
 He is the host of The Work Well Podcast.

 In his spare time, Brian is bringing free resistance training to every county and community in Ireland through his parkHIIT social enterprise.